Jamesprocode/Super-Awesome-Final-Project/README.md

 ---

-## 5. DSP Implementation Details
-Describe any DSP algorithms that will be used

----

 ### motivation, problem to be solved, why is there a need for this
   - Motivations
     - Existing production workflows require repeatedly assembling and managing multi-plugin processing chains, leading to unnecessary setup time.
 There is a need for a unified, modular environment that preserves professional control and transparency while significantly reducing interaction overhead and enabling faster iteration through a single interface.